aurmartin/aurmartin.fr/input/posts/phoenix-liveview-select/index.md

 - `field`: the form field to bind the input value,
 - `errors`: the list of errors to display.

-The options list will contains elements like this:
+The options list will contain elements like this:

 ```elixir
 %{id: "FR", text: "France"}